The working classes and the poor

 Photograph of omnibus coachmen by John Thomson, 1876-77.

-CostermongersThere were around 30,000 street sellers (known as costermongers) in London, each selling his or her particular wares from a barrow or donkey-cart.
+CostermongersDuring the late 1800s there were probably about 30,000 street sellers (known as costermongers) in London, each selling his or her particular wares from a barrow or donkey-cart.
 The journalist Henry Mayhew recorded the array of goods for sale: oysters, hot-eels, pea soup, fried fish, pies and puddings, sheep’s trotters, pickled whelks, gingerbread, baked potatoes, crumpets, cough-drops, street-ices, ginger beer, cocoa and peppermint water as well as clothes, second-hand musical instruments, books, live birds and even birds nests.
-Some costermongers specialised in buying waste products such as broken metal, bottles, bones and ‘kitchen stuff’ such as dripping, broken candles and silver spoons.
+Some specialised in buying waste products such as broken metal, bottles, bones and ‘kitchen stuff’ such as dripping, broken candles and silver spoons.
 Most middle class and working class households depended on these street sellers, who had regular predictable beats, and made a fair living.
-These photographs by John Thompson taken in London in the mid 1870s show an ice cream seller and a street locksmith.

-On the streetsMen could earn pennies as porters; boys could hold horses’ heads while the driver took a break, or sell newspapers or fast food in the streets.
+On the streetsMen could earn pennies as porters, as long as they stayed clear of the associations which had a monopoly of porterage in London.
+Boys could hold horses’ heads while the driver took a break, or sell newspapers or fast food in the streets.
 The ‘mudlarks’ of both sexes and all ages waded thigh‐deep in the filthy toxic Thames mud to retrieve anything they could sell.
-Dogs’ turds could be collected and sold to the tanneries to help create leather.
+Dogs’ turds could be collected and sold to the tanneries.
 Discarded cigar butts could be recycled and marketed as new.